 At this time, private sponsors and civilian agencies offered help and were gladly welcomed by the scientists, who, according to some changes and the zeitgeist, wanted to distance themselves as well as their work from the government and military ends.

 Hard to believe, but reading Groovy Science actually was fun; it may also be fun for other readers, who are not really into science and technology but prefer topics from the humanities.
-However, these thinkers who are the stars of Kaiser’s and McCray’s book, very strongly shaped the counterculture, that in turn has had a huge influence of today’s mainstream culture.
+However, these thinkers who are the stars of Kaiser’s and McCray’s book, very strongly shaped the counterculture, that, in turn, has had a huge influence on today’s mainstream culture.
 Those changes naturally were tied to the particular times.
 (Imagine a long-haired physicist or a biologist experimenting with drugs, listening to psychedelic rock music and going surfing in 1949… or in 1955…).

 Review by Dr. A. Ebert © 2017